 - 1. Master Plans will be prepared by the applicant/s in consultation with the Planning Authority and shall be agreed by the Council prior to grant of permission and will be submitted as part of any future planning applications.
 Masterplans to be approved by the planning authority, will be framed within development plan policy, shall be prepared prior to the submission of planning applications and be undertaken in conjunction with relevant stakeholders as designated by the planning authority.
-The cost of preparation will be borne by the landowners/developers. - Master Plans may be undertaken by the Planning Authority and in this case a Special Contribution towards the cost of preparation of same will be attached to planning applications subsequently approved. - 3.
-"It is necessary that the first applications (after a Masterplan is first introduced to an area) that is lodged for lands within the relevant Masterplan area must be accompanied by the developed Masterplan required for the overall area.
-It shall therefore be a requirement that the full Masterplan document must form an integral part of such applications.
-Masterplans shall be submitted for the areas identified on Map A as Masterplan Areas (Where a Masterplan document.
+The cost of preparation will be borne by the landowners/developers. - 2.
+Master Plans may be undertaken by the Planning Authority and in this case a Special Contribution towards the cost of preparation of same will be attached to planning applications subsequently approved. - 3.
+Masterplans shall be submitted for the areas identified on Map A as Masterplan Areas (Where a Masterplan does not already exist) and shall be lodged as a stand-alone document.
 Any subsequent application within Masterplan Areas must comply with the Masterplan accepted as part of the first approved application or in the event that there is minor acceptable variance from provisions of the approved Masterplan, they must not be of a scale or significance that would prejudice the strategic objectives and provisions of the said Masterplan.

 The Masterplan will require the provision of physical, community and social infrastructure to meet the needs of the growing population.
 The provision of these infrastructures will be funded by the developers of the proposed development.

 Open space provision in Masterplan areas will be provided in excess of the normal standards and will be required in selected areas to maintain the character of such lands as well as suitable community based facilities.
 Notwithstanding, the fact that the lands have been zoned in this plan, no planning permission for development will be granted until an approved master plan for development of the area, as a whole, has been agreed by the planning authority.
 Subsequent planning applications will be adjudicated on compliance.
 Specific objectives have been included; please refer to the text and the Zoning Map.

 The Masterplan will consist of:

-- Written statement and a plan or series of plans indicating the objectives, in such detail as may be determined by the Planning Authority, for the proper planning and sustainable development of the area to which it applies. - Be consistent with the policies and objectives of this plan and the County Development Plan. - Establish an overall urban design framework for the development of the area including design guidance on quality architectural treatment (materials, height) in respect to topography, urban structure and built form consistent with the established character of the town. - Overall engineering framework including road, footpath, lighting and water services. - Recreational and amenity facilities, physical and community infrastructure, as appropriate, should be developed in association with the development and should be identified

-- Show how the development links with the town centre and service facilities in terms of safe and accessible pedestrian and vehicular linkages. - Include plans for the phasing of development. - Issues pertinent to the sustainable management and conservation of Biodiversity shall be considered in all Masterplans.
+- Written statement and a plan or series of plans indicating the objectives, in such detail as may be determined by the Planning Authority, for the proper planning and sustainable development of the area to which it applies. - Be consistent with the policies and objectives of this plan and the County Development Plan. - Establish an overall urban design framework for the development of the area including design guidance on quality architectural treatment (materials, height) in respect to topography, urban structure and built form consistent with the established character of the town. - Overall engineering framework including road, footpath, lighting and water services. - Recreational and amenity facilities, physical and community infrastructure, as appropriate, should be developed in association with the development and should be identified - Show how the development links with the town centre and service facilities in terms of safe and accessible pedestrian and vehicular linkages. - Include plans for the phasing of development. - Issues pertinent to the sustainable management and conservation of Biodiversity shall be considered in all Masterplans.